pagkly/Zed/Investopedia3/Hybrid ARM Defintiion.md

 Hybrid ARM Defintiion
 ## What Is a Hybrid ARM?

-A hybrid [adjustable-rate mortgage](https://www.investopedia.com/terms/a/arm.asp), or hybrid ARM (also known as a "fixed-period ARM"), blends characteristics of a fixed-rate mortgage with an adjustable-rate mortgage.
+A hybrid [[adjustable-rate mortgage]](https://www.investopedia.com/terms/a/arm.asp), or hybrid ARM (also known as a "fixed-period ARM"), blends characteristics of a fixed-rate mortgage with an adjustable-rate mortgage.
 This type of mortgage will have an initial fixed interest rate period followed by an adjustable rate period.
 After the fixed interest rate expires, the interest rate starts to adjust based on an index plus a margin.
 The date at which the mortgage changes from the fixed rate to the adjustable rate is referred to as the reset date.

 The most common configuration of hybrid ARM is the 5/1, which has an initial fixed term of 5 years followed by adjustable rates that reset every 12 months.1